-Student Research Support – College of Arts & Sciences
+Student Research Support – Shaheen College of Arts & Sciences

 Research expenses and travel support

-- Majoring in an undergraduate program offered by a CAS department
+- Majoring in an undergraduate program offered by a Shaheen College department

-- Working with a faculty member in CAS as a research mentor
+- Working with a faculty member in Shaheen College as a research mentor

 Submitting requests for approval